Fala Chen

-Chen gained recognition through her roles in Hong Kong TVB drama series including Steps, No Regrets, Triumph in the Skies II, and Lives of Omission.
-She also starred in the Hong Kong films Tales from the Dark 2 (2013) and Turning Point (2009), as well as Despicable Me 3 (2017 – Cantonese).
-On stage, she portrayed Kyra Hollis in Skylight by David Hare (2016).
-In 2018, Chen wrote, directed and starred in the short film Passinger, which was a finalist for the Sundance Film Festival: Hong Kong Short Film Competition.
-She made her first Hollywood appearance in the HBO miniseries The Undoing in 2020 and starred in the Marvel Cinematic Universe superhero film Shang-Chi and the Legend of the Ten Rings in 2021.
+Fala Chen (陳法拉 (陈法拉); born 24 February 1982) is a Chinese-American actress and singer.
+After winning 1st runner-up in the Miss Chinese International Pageant 2005, Chen made her debut as an actress in the Hong Kong cinema.
+She rose to prominence for her roles in the drama series Heart of Greed (2007) and its sequel Moonlight Resonance (2008).
+She won Best Supporting Actress twice at the TVB Anniversary Awards for her performances in the romantic series Steps (2007) and in the period drama series No Regrets (2010), and made her feature film debut in the crime thriller Turning Point (2009), earning a nomination for Best New Performer in the 29th Hong Kong Film Awards.
+She went on to take lead roles in the crime thriller series Lives of Omission (2011), the drama series Triumph in the Skies II, and the horror film Tales from the Dark 2 (both 2013).

+Chen withdrew from the Hong Kong showbiz scene in 2014 to pursue a master's degree at Juilliard.
+After graduating, she made her United States debut in the HBO psychological thriller series The Undoing (2020).
+She gained international recognition for her role as Ying Li in the Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings (2021), and also appeared in the HBO comedy series Irma Vep (2022) and the monster film Godzilla x Kong: The New Empire (2024).

 Early life and education

 Chen was born on 24 February 1982, and raised in Chengdu, Sichuan, China until the age of 14, when she immigrated to Atlanta, Georgia, United States with her parents.
 Graduating from high school within the top 10 of her cohort, she went on to pursue a course in Marketing and International Business in Emory University's Goizueta Business School in May 2005.

-During her college term breaks, Chen took part in several pageants as a means to pay for her tuition fees.
+During her college-term-breaks, Chen took part in several pageants as a means to pay for her tuition fees.
 Amongst them was the Miss Chinese International Pageant 2005 hosted in Hong Kong by TVB where she represented New York City after winning Miss New York Chinese 2004.
 She won 1st runner-up, kicking off her career in entertainment.

 In 2014, Chen began a 4-year Master of Fine Arts in Drama (MFA) Program at the Juilliard School in New York City.
 She graduated in May 2018.